 A study of optimization techniques applied to industrial and economic problems.
-The course will cover linear proMATHEMATICS AND COMPUTER SCIENCE gramming, search techniques, integer programming, nonlinear programming, and additional topics.
+The course will cover linear programming, search techniques, integer programming, nonlinear programming, and additional topics.
 Prerequisites: Grade of "C" or better in MATH 263 and MATH 357 (or MATH 285).
 (MATH 264 is highly recommended.)
 NOTE: General Honors Course.